 Whitetail’s features more blue trails and most run from the top of the Whitetail Express Quad – the main uphill option out of the base.
 These intermediate runs drop the full 935′ vertical and are of first rate quality.
 All of the main blue runs radiate out from the top of the quad.
 Though each is varies slightly in pitch and aspect,

 The resort takes great pride in its black diamond and double black diamond offerings.
 Unique for the region, Whitetail allows at least one of its runs to bump up.
 As skiers in the Mid-Atlantic can attest, mogul skiing is a rare treat given most resorts’ propensity for grooming.

-As a reminder, be aware that Whitetail is in a "dry county," meaning there is no alcohol served in the restaurants or sold in stores nearby.
-If looking for a rowdy apres-ski scene, Whitetail is not recommended.
+As a reminder, be aware that Whitetail is in a “dry county,” meaning there is no alcohol served in the restaurants or sold in stores nearby.
+If looking for a lively apres-ski scene, Whitetail is not recommended.

 Whitetail does not have a pedestrian village per se, but given the volume of skier visits the resort handles, there are several base area buildings which contain the resort’s eateries, ski shops, lockers, and ski school.

 There a limited number of condominiums and private houses for rent on the periphery of the resort.
 However, there is no slopeside hotel as almost all of Whitetail’s visitors are day trippers from the Washington, DC metro area.

 Getting to Whitetail

 Whitetail is located just over one mile north of the Maryland/Pennslyvania border and is just 15-20 minutes off Interstate 81.
 The roads to the resort are relatively flat and 4WD is not required in all but the most severe storm.
 Driving distance and approximate drive time: